Barr: Won't be 'bullied' by Trump on Stone case; jurors appalled

 “This is an abuse of power - that the president is again trying to manipulate federal law enforcement to serve his political interest,” Pelosi, a Democrat, told a news conference.
 “This is not what America is about.
 It is so wrong.”

-Chief Judge Beryl Howell, the top judge on the U.S. District Court in Washington on which Jackson sits, also weighed in on Thursday, saying in an unusual public statement that public criticism “is not a factor” in sentencing decisions.
+Chief Judge Beryl Howell, the top judge on the U.S. District Court in Washington on which Jackson sits, also weighed in, saying in an unusual public statement that public criticism “is not a factor” in sentencing decisions.

-In his interview, Cousins said politics was never discussed as the jury deliberated.
+In his interview, Cousins said the jury had not discussed politics.

 “As a whole group, and in every single conversation that I was involved in or overheard, we never discussed politics as a jury.
 I have no idea what anyone’s political affiliation is,” he said.

-The jurors have kept in touch since the trial and followed developments, Cousins said, adding they all “echo the sense of being appalled.
+The jurors have kept in touch and followed developments, Cousins said, adding they all “echo the sense of being appalled.
 Maybe a little bit betrayed.”

-Grant Smith, one of Stone’s lawyers, told Reuters that the defense team was examining jurors’ social media posts.
+Grant Smith, one of Stone’s lawyers, told Reuters the defense team was examining jurors’ social media posts.

-Early on in the jury selection process, Jackson overruled Stone’s lawyers when they tried to strike prospective jurors who worked for the government or who had opinions about Trump.
+Early on in the jury selection process, Jackson overruled Stone’s lawyers when they tried to strike prospective jurors who worked for the government or had opinions about Trump.

-All 10 Democrats on the Senate Judiciary Committee called on Thursday for an investigation, but the panel’s Republican chairman, Lindsey Graham, has dismissed that idea.
+All 10 Democrats on the Senate Judiciary Committee called for an investigation.
+The panel’s Republican chairman, Lindsey Graham, dismissed that idea.

 He wrote on Twitter that he hoped the court would take the jury allegations seriously if the report was accurate, calling it “not fair.”

-Other Republicans have largely shrugged off the furor.
+Other Republicans shrugged off the furor.

 “I’ll leave it up to a judge to decide whether a juror is biased or not,” Senator Chuck Grassley said.

 Stone was one of several close Trump associates charged in Mueller’s probe, which Trump called a “witch hunt.”
-His supporters are pushing for a presidential pardon, which Trump has declined to comment on.
+His supporters are pushing for a presidential pardon.
+Trump has declined comment.

-Trump was acquitted in the Republican-led Senate last week on impeachment charges brought by the Democratic-led House accusing him of abuse of power and obstruction of Congress stemming from his dealings with Ukraine.
+The Republican-led Senate last week acquitted Trump on impeachment charges brought by the Democratic-led House accusing him of abuse of power and obstruction of Congress stemming from his dealings with Ukraine.

-Reporting by David Morgan, Sarah N. Lynch, Steve Holland, Susan Heavey, Mark Hosenball and Tim Ahmann; Writing by Sonya Hepinstall; Editing by Andy Sullivan, Will Dunham and Peter Cooney
+Reporting by David Morgan, Sarah N. Lynch, Steve Holland, Susan Heavey, Mark Hosenball and Tim Ahmann; Writing by Sonya Hepinstall and Patricia Zengerle; Editing by Andy Sullivan, Will Dunham and Peter Cooney